BDI-pathogens/phyloscanner/README.md

 1. `bams.txt` is a plain text file listing the desired bam files, one per line;
 2. `refs.txt` is a plain text file listing the files containing the sequences to which the short reads were mapped in order to create the bam files (the *references*), one per bam file, in the same order as in `bams.txt`;
 3. the `--windows` option is used to specify an even number of comma-separated positive integers: these are the coordinates of the windows to analyse, interpreted pairwise, i.e. the first two are the left and right edges of the first window, the third and fourth are the left and right edges of the second window, ... i.e. in the above example we have windows 1-300, 200-500, ...
-Use the `--help` option for more information on all the other options.
+Details of optional arguments of phyloscanner can be seen by using the `--help` option, or seeing the section *Phyloscanner options* below.
 We use phyloscanner with bam files that each represent a pathogen population (HIV, specifically) in one host, exhibiting within-host and between-host diversity; in more general use each bam file is a sample representing some subpopulation, and we can talk about within- and between-sample diversity.

 ### What windows should I choose?